-The term digital wellbeing isn’t strictly defined, but generally speaking, refers to the proper use of technology to ensure mental and physical wellbeing.
-It’s a relatively new term, born from the introduction of smartphones and the internet.
-Now with adults spending a shocking 11 hours on average a day looking at screens, research is focusing on the impacts this has on people’s health.
-Talk around digital wellbeing focuses on how people can limit hours spent on technology.
+It’s a relatively new term, born from the introduction of digital technologies like smartphones and the Internet.
+Now, with adults spending a shocking 11 hours on average a day looking at screens, research is focusing on the impacts this has on people’s health.
+Talk around digital well-being focuses on how people can limit hours spent on technology.
 However, the time spent using digital tools is equally important.

-Digital wellbeing and digital overwhelm came under the spotlight during the Covid-19 pandemic.
+Digital well-being and digital overwhelm came under the spotlight during the COVID-19 pandemic.
 Although familiar with working at a computer in the office, those who moved to remote work during the pandemic spent an average of 2 extra hours a day at their laptop.
-With a long-term switch to work from home, these extended workdays may continue.
+These extended workdays may continue with a long-term switch to working from home.

-Longer work hours had a notable impact on employees’ mental health, causing work stress and burnout.
-During the initial stages of the first lockdown in early April 2020, 73% of respondents to an ongoing survey in the UK, felt they were coping well with stress related to the pandemic.
+Longer work hours notably impacted employees’ mental health, causing work stress and burnout.
+During the initial stages of the first lockdown in early April 2020, 73% of respondents to a survey in the UK felt they were coping well with stress related to the pandemic.
 Five months on, this had dropped to 65%.
-After the second lockdown in November 2020, and pandemic fatigue, coping levels continue to decline.

-Today’s employees are spending their workday on the digital workplace, a platform that facilitates employee collaboration and communication.
+Today’s employees spend their workday on the digital workplace, a platform that facilitates employee collaboration and communication.
 A complete digital workplace merges the traditional corporate intranet with a collaboration platform, like Teams.
 This ensures employees can be as productive at home as in the office.

-With the move to remote and hybrid work, more and more organizations are investing in a digital workplace.
+More organizations are investing in a digital workplace with the move to remote and hybrid work.
 For companies with a long-standing corporate intranet, employees are using it more than ever.

-While this technology undoubtedly helps employees get their work done, without best practices it can contribute to digital overwhelm.
+While this technology undoubtedly helps employees get their work done, it can contribute to digital overwhelm without best practices.

 Technology has a significant impact on employee mental health.
 This is especially true for remote employees.

 Relying on digital tools to collaborate means employees are expected to be online throughout the day.
 Yet, anyone who moved to work from home during the first lockdowns quickly learned the impact endless hours spent in front of screens can have.
-Now employees want to set boundaries on screen time.
-One survey of nearly 4,000 people found that 75% of employees think limiting screen time at work, would help with their mental health.
+Now, employees want to set boundaries on screen time.
+One survey of nearly 4,000 people found that 75% of employees think limiting screen time at work would help their mental health.

-Sat in front of a laptop, employees are bombarded with instant messages, emails, video conferences.
+Sat in front of a laptop, employees are bombarded with instant messages, emails, and video conferences.
 It can be overwhelming.
-In fact, over half of those surveyed said that overuse of collaboration platforms increased their work stress levels.
+Over half of those surveyed said that overuse of collaboration platforms increased their work stress levels.

-It may seem wild to suggest that the digital workplace can be the answer to better employee wellbeing.
-However, digital wellbeing is all about using technology in the right way.
+It may seem wild to suggest that the digital workplace can be the answer to better employee well-being.
+However, digital well-being is all about using technology in the right way.
 Today’s generation of employees will have to rely on technology for their entire professional lives.
-So introducing rules and best practices is a sustainable way to limit any harmful effects.
-The right strategies can go beyond this and enable the digital workplace to contribute to positive mental and digital wellbeing.
+So, introducing rules and best practices is a sustainable way to limit harmful effects.
+The right strategies can go beyond this and enable the digital workplace to contribute to positive mental and digital well-being.

-Even for those who happily close down their laptop at the end of the day, colleagues sending out of hours emails can be distracting.
-39% of respondents to one survey said the technology made it hard to move from work to home life.
+Even for those who happily close down their laptop at the end of the day, colleagues sending out-of-hours emails can be distracting.
+39% of respondents to one survey said that technology made it hard to move from work to home life.

-Digital wellbeing is also negatively impacted when employees are inundated with communications.
+Digital well-being is also negatively impacted when employees are inundated with communications.
 Emails are one of the primary offenders.
-Not only does it impact productivity, but over two-thirds of workers struggle to get their work done because of the number of communications received, it causes unnecessary work stress.
+Not only does it impact productivity, taking people out of their focus mode, but over two-thirds of workers struggle to get their work done because of the number of communications received, which causes unnecessary work stress.

-On average employees spend 18% of their day on digital communications, mostly email.
-Not all of these communications are important, encourage employees to respect each other’s time by limiting non-essential communication.
+On average, employees spend 18% of their day on digital communications, mostly email.
+Not all communications are important; encourage employees to respect each other’s time by limiting non-essential communication.

 Communication is the key to business success.
 Make sure the right conversations can happen by moving them to the right platforms.
 The digital workplace can help with this when best practices are set.
 For example: